zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

     </html>
     ```

-    -   When an Internet user uses a browser to access the Web page of B's Web site `http://userdomain-steal/index.html`, the link in the web page is a picture of the site A. Because a request from one domain name \(userdomain-steal\) jumped to another domain name \(maid \), the browser takes the Referer with it in the header of the HTTP request, as shown:
+    -   When an Internet user uses a browser to access the Web page of B's website `http://userdomain-steal/index.html`, the link in the web page is a picture of the site A. Because a request from one domain name \(userdomain-steal\) jumped to another domain name \(maid \), the browser takes the Referer with it in the header of the HTTP request, as shown:

         You can see that the browser Referer in the HTTP request is`http://userdomain-steal/index.html`.
 This article mainly uses Chrome's developer mode to view web page requests, as follows: